Rating:

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health benefits.

 The sixth item mentions chicken.
-Raw chicken contains about 80% water.
-After cooking, most of that moisture is lost… reducing the meat content to just 20% of its original weight.
+Although it is a quality item, raw chicken contains about 80% water.
+After cooking, most of that moisture is lost… reducing the meat content to just a fraction of its original weight.

 The ninth ingredient includes chicken fat.
 Chicken fat is obtained from rendering chicken… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.